Gravitational Tensor and Acoustic Waves in A Radiation Dominated Universe: Weyl Curvature and Polarization Patterns: Linearized Gravitation in Spatially-Flat Cosmologies with Relativistic Fluid

 With the solution of $\Psi$ at hand, the other Bardeen scalar $\Phi$ can be obtained immediately by inserting eq.~\eqref{BardeenPsi_RadiationDominated} into the relation \eqref{PhiPsiRelationship}, or its localized version given in eq.~(175) of \cite{Chu:2019ndv},

 {\bf Remarks on Acoustic Modes} \qquad We highlight here, according to eq.~\eqref{Psi_WaveEq_Cosmology}, the Bardeen gauge-invariant scalars obey wave equations -- albeit with associated acoustic cones $0 < |\dd \vec{x}|/\dd\eta = \sqrt{w} \leq 1$ instead of the null one of the spin-2 counterpart in eq.~\eqref{Spin-2_WaveEquation_Cosmology}.
-It is precisely these acoustic modes that prompted us to examine whether their wave solutions in \eqref{BardeenPsi_RadiationDominated} and \eqref{PhiPsiRelationship_Convolution} are mere artifacts of the decoupling procedure employed in \cite{Chu:2016ngc}; or, whether these acoustic features do in fact contribute to the traceless portion of the physical tidal forces in eq.~\eqref{TidalForces}.
+This distinct cone structure of the acoustic waves is due to the $\overline{\sigma}_w$ dependence in eq.~\eqref{AcousticGreensFunction_EvenDimensions}, as opposed to the $\overline{\sigma}$ in eq.~\eqref{GeneralSol_1stGreensFunction_EvenDimensions}.
+It is precisely these acoustic modes that prompted us to examine whether their wave solutions in \eqref{BardeenPsi_RadiationDominated} and \eqref{PhiPsiRelationship_Convolution} are mere artifacts of the decoupling procedure employed in \cite{Chu:2016ngc} to obtain standalone equations for each and every metric variable; or, whether these acoustic features do in fact contribute to the traceless portion of the physical tidal forces in eq.~\eqref{TidalForces}.
 We now turn to this question, for all even dimensional ($d \geq 4$) relativistic cosmologies.

 {\bf Linearized Weyl Tensor} \qquad In terms of the gauge-invariant variables in eqs.~\eqref{Bardeen_Psi} through \eqref{Bardeen_VandDij}, the linearized Weyl components we are after read

 To compute them, we proceed to substitute the gauge-invariant solutions \eqref{Spin2Solution_RadiationDominated}, \eqref{VectorMode_RadiationDominated}, \eqref{BardeenPsi_RadiationDominated}, and \eqref{PhiPsiRelationship_Convolution} into eq.~\eqref{LinearizedWeyl_GaugeInvariant}.
 Since these $\delta_1 C^i{}_{0j0}$ are the traceless components of the physical tidal tensor, the reader would not be surprised to learn that eq.~\eqref{LinearizedWeyl_GaugeInvariant} has been shown in \cite{Chu:2019ndv} to be causal -- namely, they depend on the astrophysical system on or inside the null cone of the observer at $(\eta,\vec{x})$.
 The first attempt made in \cite{Chu:2019ndv} revealed: all the gauge invariant variables $\{ \Phi,\Psi,V_i,D_{ij} \}$ were needed to ensure this causality to hold, because each and every one of them are acausal -- but when inserted into eq.~\eqref{LinearizedWeyl_GaugeInvariant}, the acausal terms of these gauge-invariant variables cancel among themselves.